Tin Pei Ling: Political career

-Tin made her political debut in the 2011 general election as part of a five-member PAP team led by Prime Minister Goh Chok Tong, contesting in Marine Parade GRC and won 56.65% of the vote, defeating the National Solidarity Party (NSP) team led by Cheo Chai Chen.
+Tin made her electoral debut in the 2011 general election as part of a five-member PAP team led by then-Senior Minister Goh Chok Tong, contesting in Marine Parade GRC; said team won 56.65% of the vote against that of the National Solidarity Party (NSP) led by Cheo Chai Chen.

-Having been a member of the Young PAP at the Ulu Pandan branch for seven years, she was fielded by the PAP as a candidate to attract the "unpredictable" youth vote through social networking sites.
-Goh admitted after the election that Tin's youth and negative image perceived by the public was a "factor" for the PAP's weaker performance this election compared to their 72.9% win in 1992.
+In an article about NSP candidate Nicole Seah and her popularity on social media, the Asia Sentinel claimed that, having been a member of the Young PAP at the Ulu Pandan branch for seven years, Tin was fielded by the PAP as a candidate to attract the "unpredictable" youth vote through social networking sites.
+She was instead made fun of for her youth and perceived immaturity.
+After the election, Goh said that Tin's youth and negative public image factored into the PAP's weakened performance in the Marine Parade GRC of 2011.
+CNA compared the result to that of the 1992 by-election in the GRC, when the PAP won 72.9% of the vote; it was the last time the GRC was contested prior to 2011.

-On 1 June 2011, Tin announced on her Facebook account that she had resigned from her senior associate position in Ernst & Young, where she had worked for four years.
-She said the decision was made in order to focus on her responsibilities as full-time Member of Parliament for the MacPherson ward of Marine Parade GRC.
-Tin also did a Executive Master of Business Administration at the University of Chicago Booth School of Business during this period.
+On 1 June 2011, Tin announced on her Facebook account that she had resigned from her senior associate position with Ernst & Young, where she had worked for four years, to focus on her parliamentary responsibilities full-time.
+Tin also earned a degree as an Executive Master of Business Administration at the University of Chicago Booth School of Business during this period.

-Tin's selection as a candidate for Parliament in 2011 resulted in a large online backlash, especially amongst young Singaporeans.
-Throughout the campaign, Tin garnered negative attention due to her perceived immaturity to become a Member of Parliament, and allusions were also raised as to how her husband's position had opened doors for her into politics.
-A widely circulated Facebook photo of Tin posing with a Kate Spade-branded gift from her husband, also led to widespread accusations online of ignorance, materialism and privilege.
-When asked if there was a policy she would change, she replied that there were no policy that she felt strongly against.
-When asked what her "greatest regret" was, she said it was not having brought her (still living) parents to Universal Studios Singapore.

-Some Singaporeans were concerned that as an "undeserving [candidate]," Tin had a high chance of being elected "not on [her] own merit, but rather on the back of established Members of Parliament" since the five-member PAP team would be voted in or rejected as a group under Singapore's group representation constituency system.